Metrics

 Custom Metric Options

-BullMQOtel allows you to pre-configure counters and histograms with custom options before passing the telemetry instance to a Worker or Queue.
+BullMQOtel allows you to pre-configure counters, histograms, and gauges with custom options before passing the telemetry instance to a Worker or Queue.
 Once a metric is created with custom options, BullMQ will reuse it and the default options defined internally will be ignored.

 This is useful when you want to customize metric descriptions, units, or other OpenTelemetry metric options: